 The life of a light bulb can also be affected by various factors like vibration, being exposed to excess heat or by using it with the wrong type of control gear to regulate the power.
 You can also reduce the life of your bulb by frequently turning it off and on (this is called switch cycles which can be found printed on the side of light bulb packaging).

-The amount of light given off by light bulbs is often mistakenly based off their wattage figures, but Instead a more accurate measurement is checking the lumen output of the lamp.
+The amount of light given off by light bulbs is often mistakenly based off their wattage figures.
+Instead, a more accurate measurement is checking the lumen output of the lamp.

 Lumens are the measure of the amount of visible light given off by a bulb that’s visible to the human eye.
 The higher the lumen rating, the brighter the lamp will be.

-On all our products at BLT Direct, we include the wattage figures as well as the lumen rating so that all of our customers have a good idea of how bright they can expect their bulb to be before purchasing.
+At BLT Direct, we try to make it clear by providing the lumen level on all our LED products so that our customers have a good idea of how bright they can expect their bulb to be before purchasing.
+If you need help with choosing the right lumen level, feel free to get in touch with our sales team.

 No, not all light bulbs can be dimmed, it all depends on the type of bulb that you are using: